Crypt212/obsidian-vault/MindMap/Software Engineering/Backend Development/Web Server.md

-- Is some a computer hardware and underlying software that
+- Is some a computer hardware and underlying software that stores, processes and serves web content,
 - Stores the databes